Prehistoric Dartmoor Walks

 Menhirs, Stone Rows, Stone Circles and Cairn Circles

 The day-to-day life and culture of prehistoric peoples would have remained lttle changed from the late Neolithic through to the early Bronze Age.
-There is no evidence currently of any tin working or mining on Dartmoor during the Bronze Age.
+Until recently there had been no direct evidence of any tin working or mining on Dartmoor during the Bronze Age.
+In 2012 tin beads were discovered when the Whitehorse Hill cist was excavated which perhaps for the first time gives an indication of tin working on Dartmoor during the Bronze Age16.

 The archaeologists define stone circles as being sites which do not contain burials and as such are thought to be purely ritual monuments.
 Sites such as the Nine Maidens site on Belstone common are considered to be cairn circles rather than stone circles.
 Some cairn circles are found terminating stone rows, good examples being those found at Down Tor and the 2 mile long double stone row on the Erme plain.
 Some of the cairn circles have multiple circles, the best examples being the four-fold cairn circles at Yellowmead and Shovel Down.
 Many of the monumental sites on Dartmoor were partially or totally reconstructed by the Dartmoor Preservation Committee in the early twentieth century.
 Fallen menhirs and ruined stone rows and circles were re-constructed with varying degrees of accuracy.
 The Scorhill and Grey Wethers stone circles are some of the best preserved examples.